 The Erie Canal Discovery Center is located at 24 Church St., Lockport, NY.
 Phone: 716.439.0431

 The Lockport Visitors’ Center is also at this location.
 We’re a short walk (one block) to the Lockport Locks and other Erie Canal attractions.

 The Erie Canal Discovery Center is fully handicapped accessible, and is open to the public year around.
 Summer hours of operation are daily from 9 a.m. to 5 p.m.
 (May-October.)
 Winter hours of operation are Thurs. – Sat.
 10 a.m. to 3 p.m.
-(Nov. – April) Admission is $6 for adults and $4 for students under 13.
-Children under five are admitted without charge.
+(Nov. – April) Admission is $6 for adults and free for children 18 and under when accompanied by an adult.
 Group tours are arranged through the Niagara County Historical Society at 716.434.7433.

 The Erie Canal Discovery Center is a new state-of-the-art interpretive center for the Erie Canal, and particularly the role that Lockport, NY played in the history of the Erie Canal.